weaponsforge/hili-lipsum/README.md

 ### `npm run scrape`

 Download, scrape and format hilichurlian words from the `HILICHURLIAN_TEXT_URL` .env variable.
-Writes the extracted and formatted words into `/hilichurlianDB.json`
+Writes the extracted and formatted words into a `/hilichurlianDB-<TIMESTAMP>.json` file.

 ### `npm run hipsum`